jmeydam/queues/README.md

 * Variable tail used for index of empty slot to the right of the element that was enqueued last.
 Special cases:
   * Initial state: queue empty, tail points to slot 0.

-In the first Arduino version, the array size is 64, and the elements in the queue are strings of size 2 (3 bytes including \0).